feczkob/kotlin-interface-copy/README.md

 :information_source: The implementing `data` classes will have two `copy` methods: one from the interface and one from the `data` class.

-_Notice that the name of the method is up to us: the chosen `copy` name is appropriate because its purpose is the same as the `copy` method of the `data` classes._
+_Notice that the name of the method is up to us: the chosen `copy` name is suitable because its purpose is the same as the `copy` method of the `data` classes._

 It's important to note here that these methods should be defined only **once** :recycle:, and their implementation is very easy: they simply delegate to the appropriate object creation.